ndenicolais/SpeechAndText/README.md

 ├── ui                          # UI resources folder
 │   ├── composables             # Composable components
 |   │   ├── BackPress           # Component that control and prevent back button action.
-|   │   ├── NavigationDrawer    # Navigation drawer menu with app screens.
-|   │   ├── CustomTopBar        # Bar that represent the app name and drawer menu.
 |
 ├── theme                       # Theme components folder
 |   │   ├── Color               # Color palette used by the app.